Verifying Downloads

 WAR File Verification

-The Jenkins war file (2.232 and newer, LTS 2.235.3 and newer) are signed by the Jenkins project.
+Releases created before May 2026 were signed by the Jenkins project with a code signing certificate.
 These signatures can be verified using jarsigner, a tool included with the Java runtime.
 Expected output of jarsigner -verify -verbose jenkins.war:

 - Signed by "CN="CDF Binary Project a Series of LF Projects, LLC", O="CDF Binary Project a Series of LF Projects, LLC", L=Wilmington, ST=Delaware, C=US"